vensan7888/smart-mock/README.md

 ### ✅ Automated Mock Deployment Scripts

-SmartMock 2.0 supports **three flexible ways to trigger contract updates to your local or remote mock server**:
+SmartMock 2.0 supports **flexible way to trigger contract updates to your local or remote mock server**:

 #### 🧩 1.
 Jenkins Pipeline Script
 - Integrate directly with your CI/CD pipeline.
 - Automatically deploy updated OpenAPI contracts whenever changes are committed to the repository.

-#### 💻 2.
-Local Trigger Using Remote Repo
-- Trigger SmartMock from your machine by **pointing to a GitHub/GitLab repo**.
-- Useful for testing contract changes before deployment.

-#### 📁 3.
+#### 📁 2.
 Local Trigger Using Local Directory
 - Trigger SmartMock by pointing to a **local source code directory**.
 - Fastest way to test contract updates in real-time while developing.